After languishing in the garage for a few months my Logitech Steering Wheel refused to work.

 Another thing I discovered, the hard way, is that the rack and pinion gears need to be aligned properly.
 I thought I had it working but after I put it all back together the damn thing wouldn’t calibrate.
 I eventually realised I wasn’t getting the full 900 degree rotation of the wheel – adjusting the way the gears meshed fixed that and it calibrated perfectly.
 The rack should move fully to the left and right.

 I hope this can help others to get their wheels working again – it seems so wrong that so many of these go to the landfill for the sake of a £1 IC.
-Shame on Logitech for ignoring the problem.
+Shame on Logitech for ignoring the problem and refusing to sell spares.

 I’d also like to say, I am running F1 2010 on my iMac 27″ 3.06GHz Core 2 Duo and it works great.
 I have Windows XP on a Bootcamp partition with the game running at 1200×600 no problem at all.
 Running at 2560×1440 however wasn’t good.